sollniss/fingerchart/README.md

 # Usage

 All note names are in German.
-The number behind the note's name specifies it's height.
+The number behind the note's name specifies its height.
 Negative numbers are valid.
 Here is a list of all supported note names:
 ```
 c, cis, cisis, ces, ceses,